 1) Extrusion blow molding: Extrusion blow molding is to extrude a tubular parison with an extruder, clamp it in the mold cavity and seal the bottom.
 At the same time, it is hot and then blows compressed air into the inner cavity of the tube blank for inflation.

 2) Injection blow molding: The parison is obtained by injection molding.
 The parison is left on the core mold of the mold.
 After the blow mold is used to close the mold, compressed air is introduced into the core mold to inflate and cool the parison.
 After demolding, the product is obtained.

 The product’s wall thickness is uniform, the weight tolerance is small, the post-processing is less, and the waste corner is small; it is suitable for producing small refined products with large batches.

 3) Stretch blow molding: The parison that has been heated to the stretching temperature is placed in the blow mold, longitudinally stretched with a stretch rod, and transversely stretched with blown compressed air to obtain the product’s method.

 1. Film blow molding is mainly used to manufacture thin plastic molds;

 2. Hollow blow molding is mainly used to make hollow plastic products (bottles, packaging barrels, watering cans, fuel tanks, cans, toys, etc.).

 (7) Extrusion molding (profiles)

-Extrusion molding: Also known as extrusion molding, it is mainly suitable for the molding of thermoplastics, and also suitable for the molding of some thermosetting and reinforced plastics with good fluidity.
-The molding process is to use the rotating screw to extrude the heated and melted thermoplastic raw material from the head with the desired cross-sectional shape, then shape it by the shaper, and then pass it through the cooler to make it harden and solidify to become the desired cross-sectional shape. product.
+Extrusion molding: Also known as extrusion molding, it is mainly suitable for the molding of thermoplastics and also suitable for molding some thermosetting and reinforced plastics with good fluidity.
+The molding process uses the rotating screw to extrude the heated and melted thermoplastic raw material from the head with the desired cross-sectional shape, then shape it by the shaper, and then pass it through the cooler to make it harden and solidify to become the desired cross-sectional shape.
+Product.